-studio wok is Marcello Bondavalli, Nicola Brenna and Carlo Alberto Tagliabue.
+studio wok was founded by Marcello Bondavalli, Nicola Brenna and Carlo Alberto Tagliabue.

 Since 2012, we have focused our research on architecture, design and landscape, paying great attention to the quality of living.

 We have taken part in several national and international competitions, where we have won a number of awards.

 Our work has been featured in major exhibitions, including “Stanze, altre filosofie dell’abitare” at the XXI Triennale di Milano and “Invisible Architecture” at the Museo Carlo Bilotti Aranciera in Villa Borghese, Rome.

 Our projects have been featured in numerous publications such as “Wallpaper”, “La Repubblica”, “Abitare” “AD Germany”, “Elle Decor” and “Living” by Corriere della Sera.